Skip to main content

 Not every patient needs grafting.
 Some have adequate bone without it.
 Others decide to pursue alternative restorative options like dentures or bridges.
 The goal is helping you understand your options and make the decision that’s best for your situation.

 If you’re interested in exploring whether bone grafting and implants are right for you, contact us to schedule a consultation.
-Dr. Bonin can evaluate your bone and discuss the full process, timeline, and cost involved.
+Dr. Bonin can evaluate your bone, walk you through the full process, timeline, and cost involved, coordinate the graft and the implant placement with a trusted oral surgeon, and restore the implant with your final crown.

 Written by